stefanvstein/testify/README.md

 *Var `a`, in examples above, is not present in namespace project.testcase, when using `eval-as-use` or `eval-all` as it is placed in the tear-off namespace*

-Since these tests are automated, any exception thrown will stop the process.
+Any exception thrown will stop the process.
 All remaining test-comments will be ignored when an exception is thrown.

 A test-case can easily use clojure.test/is to verify facts along the way.
 The above eval- functions can be evaluated withing a deftest.